moos/wordpos/README.md

 #### WordPOS.WNdb
-Access to the [WNdb](https://github.com/moos/WNdb) object containing the dictionary & index files
+Access to the [WNdb](https://github.com/moos/WNdb) object containing the dictionary & index files.

 #### WordPOS.natural
 Access to underlying [natural](http://github.com/NaturalNode/natural) module.
 For example, WordPOS.natural.stopwords is the list of stopwords.